GABurns/GABurns/README.md

 **Data Analysis:** Proficient in analyzing data, extracting insights, and making data-driven decisions.\
 **Data Visualization**: Experienced in visualising complex data to convery a story in a range of industries and demographics.\
 **Programming Languages:** Experienced in R, Shiny, Python and SQL for data manipulation and analysis.\
-**Software Development:** Skilled in creating robust applications and scripts for data processing.
+**Software Development:** Skilled in creating robust applications and scripts for data processing.\
+**Technical Documetation**: Contribute to user-guides for commericial SAAS applications including [KerusCloud](https://help.keruscloud.com/) and [Data Model Builder](https://gaburns.quarto.pub/dmb/)

 ## Projects
 Most of the projects I work on are private repos or historically for public sector organisations that prohited me from putting code online (don't ask!).